Paper Giant

 /

-One student's words cut through the complexity: "I was always engaged.
+As one student put it: "I was always engaged.
 The system just couldn't see it until someone measured what actually mattered."

 At my old school, I had no one.
 People were horrible to me.
 Here, people actually talk to me.
 I have friends.
 It sounds simple but it's everything.